 Léa: Tarkett has reinforced its engagement by developing a new marketing programs dedicated to Tarkett’s healthier and more sustainable flooring such as the Laminate Flooring and the Vinyl Sheet Flooring.
 How does third party Certifications such as the asthma & allergy friendly® Certification fit in Tarkett’s commitment to being a more sustainable and healthier choice?

-Dhruv: Strategically everyone is looking to differentiate their brand, Tarkett is no different.
-Except our single minded dedication to putting people first, before we even say circular it has to be safe.
-As a global business we need organizations that provide us with a framework of science based principles that could be verified no matter where we live.
+Dhruv: As a global company, Tarkett has spent decades refining its material selections and manufacturing practices in favor of human and planet health, in some cases developing new ingredients from scratch in order to meet our own expectations.
+We have a single minded dedication to putting people first, before we even say circular it has to be safe.
+With sales in more than 100 countries worldwide, we need organizations that provide us with a framework of science based principles that could be verified no matter where we live.
 This union of science and sustainability of humans is of high value to Tarkett.
 One of our goals for 2020 is to have 100% of our products at or below 100 ppm of VOC emissions.
 A lot of them in our portfolio today are at non-detect levels.
 The asthma & allergy friendly® Certification Program takes this very simple concept of safe and codifies it to build trust for our customers in our brand.

-Dhruv: We look very closely to see if the organization broadens our perspective, do they keep us honest for e.g. Tarkett seeks science based strategies and wants to align with organizations that have the technical rigor and marketing acumen.
+Dhruv: We look very closely to see if the organization broadens our perspective.
+Tarkett seeks science-based strategies and wants to align with organizations that have the technical rigor and marketing acumen.
 We also look for partners that help us raise the bar on everything we do and in return we help them grow as well.
-A good example is of my work with SCS while at my previous employer, Owens Corning.
-Owens wanted to have a credible program verify how it lowered the embodied carbon of its products, over several interactions SCS helped Owens develop a credible program that kept the organization on track to reduce the embodied carbon of its products, verified by a 3rdparty like SCS.
-As a global company Tarkett continues on this journey with SCS and several other international partners like C2CPII, EPEA, ILFI, Ellen McArthur Foundation and the World Economic Forum.
+We also look for organizations with the marketing acumen to help educate customers on the meaning and importance of each certification.
+As a global company Tarkett continues on this journey with SCS Global Services and several other international partners like C2CPII, EPEA, International Living Future Institute, Ellen McArthur Foundation and the World Economic Forum.
 It is all about whether the organization strengthens your significance to sustain your success.